IBM/universal-connectors/docs/Guardium Insights/3.2.x/UC_Configuration_GI.md

 2. Click **Configure**.

-3. In the Configuration notes page, click **Download certificate** to download the UC certificate authority to your local system.
-Copy the certificate to the data source (will be added to filebeat configuration later).
+3. In the `Configuration notes` page, click `Download certificate` to download the UC certificate authority to your local system.
+Copy the certificate to the data source (it will be added to filebeat configuration later).
 All data sources of any one specific type use the ***REMOVED***me certificate.

-4. Click **Done**.
+4. Click `Done`.

 5. To configure the data source to communicate with Guardium Insights, follow the instructions in the last section on this page: Configuring Filebeat to forward audit logs to Guardium.
 Copy the hostname in the Configuration Notes to configure the host in the filebeat.yml file on your datasource.